alumina-lang/alumina/docs/lang_guide.md

 - `#[align(n)]` specifies the minimum alignment of the type.
 Alignment must be a power of two.
 - `#[packed]` on a struct specifies that the type should be packed (no padding between fields).
+- `#[transparent]` on structs and unions with a single field specifies that the type should be treated as if it were the type of the field from the ABI perspective.
+This is useful for newtypes.

 ## Slices